jgravelle/AutoGroq/AutoGroq.md

         system_message = f"You are a helpful assistant that can act as {agent_name} who {sanitized_description}."
         if index == 0:
-            other_agent_names = [sanitize_text(a['config']['name']).lower().replace(' ', '_') for a in agents[1:] if a in st.session_state.agents]  # Filter out deleted agents
-            system_message += f" You are the primary coordinator who will receive suggestions or advice from all the other agents ({', '.join(other_agent_names)}).
-You must ensure that the final response integrates the suggestions from other agents or team members.
-YOUR FINAL RESPONSE MUST OFFER THE COMPLETE RESOLUTION TO THE USER'S REQUEST.
-When the user's request has been satisfied and all perspectives are integrated, you can respond with TERMINATE."

             other_agent_names = [sanitize_text(a['config']['name']).lower().replace(' ', '_') for a in agents[1:]]
             system_message += f" You are the primary coordinator who will receive suggestions or advice from all the other agents ({', '.join(other_agent_names)}).
 You must ensure that the final response integrates the suggestions from other agents or team members.
 YOUR FINAL RESPONSE MUST OFFER THE COMPLETE RESOLUTION TO THE USER'S REQUEST.
 When the user's request has been satisfied and all perspectives are integrated, you can respond with TERMINATE."